Reality is only an extension of history.

 Players can spend "Recruitment Order" to recruit cadres in the "Recruitment" interface.
 Players from different factions have different cadre recruitment probabilities and can see the cadre recruitment probabilities of each card pool in the game.

-If you recruit a cadre you already have, you will obtain the "Secret Scrolls" for said cadre.
-A "Secret Scroll" stands for deeper self-understanding of a cadre and will bring breakthroughs to the cadre's abilities!
+If you recruit a cadre you already have, you will obtain the "Esoterica" for said cadre.
+A "Esoterica" stands for deeper self-understanding of a cadre and will bring breakthroughs to the cadre's abilities!

 Ranking Battle